 Never one to leave a local brewery unattended, I went in for some food and drink and wound up having a great time.

 The inside had great natural light and plenty of table and bar seating.
 I ordered a lager and braised beef meat pie and soon found myself in conversation with Matt, founder of Camp Colvos Brewing, pouring pints and keeping the ship afloat at the same time.
 Matt was a great guy—we talked the beer vs. cider debate, Kölsch’s, island life and the history of Vashon.

 Small Town Charm

 I asked him how long the island could resist the urge to give in to overpopulation.
-“Water rights” he said, freshwater wells being a coveted resource on the island.
-“Water rights and no bridge access will keep the island small,” he said.
+“Water rights” he said, referring to freshwater wells being a coveted resource on the island.
+“Water rights and no bridge access will keep the island small.”
 I’m convinced for the time being, and I hope he’s right.

 With their 1-year anniversary coming this month and a brand-new taproom in Tacoma’s Historic Brewery District on the horizon for summer of 2020, business seems to be doing well around camp these days.